kristianmandrup/puppeteer-browser-agent/README.md

   // override as necessary

   protected createController() {
-    return new MyAIController(this.model, definitions, this.opts);
+    return new MyAIController(this.driver, definitions, this.opts);
   }

   protected createTokenCostCalculator() {
-    return new MyAITokenCostCalculator(this.model, this.opts);
+    return new MyAITokenCostCalculator(this.driver, this.opts);
   }
 }